jasonrohrer/CastleDoctrine/documentation/Readme.txt

 The mouse is used for almost all actions in the game, except for:

-Moving your character:   Arrow keys or W A S D keys.
+1)  Moving your character:   Arrow keys or W A S D keys.

+2)  Selecting tile under mouse for placement (eyedropper):   Control-click

 If the movement keys are not comfortable on your keyboard, edit